 This beautiful waterfront city is built at the foot of some of Norway’s most spectacular mountains and is right on the edge of the water, making you feel like you’re really in the heart of Scandinavia.

-As one of the most developed countries in the world, Norway is incredibly safe — and the pastel colored fishing town of Bergen is well-removed from any big city potential dangers.
+As one of the most developed countries in the world, Norway is one of the best places for solo female travel — and the pastel colored fishing town of Bergen is well-removed from any big city potential dangers.
 The biggest threat is to your budget — it’s a notoriously expensive country!

 Read more: How to Travel in Norway on a Budget

-Abundant in natural beauty in every direction and officially the safest country in the world, Iceland is a strong contender for one of the best solo female travel destinations.
+Abundant in natural beauty in every direction and officially the safest country in the world (and one of the safest countries for women to travel) Iceland is a strong contender for one of the best solo female travel destinations.
 Staying in Reykjavik will give you the chance to experience Icelandic life in the city and see some incredible sights like the Hallgrímskirkja Church.

 You’ll find waterfalls, icy-blue fjords and black sand beaches on popular routes like the Ring Road — and if you want some travel buddies for the trip, the sociable hostels around Reykjavik are the perfect places to find fellow adventurers.